 Stack up Your Savings

-When you're trying to put money away for savings and retirement, every little bit counts.
-It may take some time to work these deal-finding practices into your routine, but with a little bit of effort upfront, you can build passive, life-long habits for a healthier budget and bigger savings account.
+When you're trying to put money away for travel or retirement, every little bit counts.
+It will take some time to incorporate money-saving shopping tips into your routine, but with a little bit of effort upfront, you can build passive, life-long habits for a healthier budget and bigger savings account.